Daniel-Zolo/AiDockProject_V1/README.md

 #### 7. add environment variable to service
 Let's assume, we want to add a specific variable with a random sensitive value for all services, it could be a new database password.
 How would you implement this? (hint: there are potentially lots of possibilities, but can we do this using the existing setup with Kubernetes and Terraform only?)

-### Please provide your solutions, comments and corrections in code (you can use language or framework of your preference if you don't want to do in Terraform HCL).
-Answers and solutions in text form can also be inserted into this README or a separate text file.
+#### Please provide your solutions, comments and corrections in code (you can use any language or framework of your preference if you don't want to use Terraform HCL).
+Answers and solutions in text form can also be inserted or added to this document or another text file.

 *`DRY` = "don't repeat yourself", which basically means that code should try to avoid duplications whenever possible.
 It is the opposite of `WET` coding, which probably means something like "write everything twice", "we enjoy typing" or "waste everyone's time".